Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Experiment and Discussion

 \subsection{Overall Comparison}

-\textbf{Comparison Baselines.} To demonstrate the trade-off advantage of FlickCD in change detection tasks, we compare it against both lightweight and high-performance CD models.
-The lightweight models include the FC series \cite{daudt2018fully} (FC-EF, FC-Siam-Diff, FC-Siam-Conc), TinyCD \cite{codegoni2023tinycd}, and USSFC-Net \cite{lei2023ultralightweight}, all of which are based on convolutional neural networks (CNNs).
-The high-performance models include RCTNet \cite{gao2024relating}(CNN-based), ChangeFormer \cite{bandara2022transformer} and BiFA \cite{zhang2024bifa}(Transformer-based), and ChangeMamba \cite{chen2024changemamba}(based on the recent Mamba architecture).
-Through this comparison, we aim to highlight the efficiency advantage of FlickCD over high-performance models, and its performance advantage over lightweight models.
+To demonstrate the trade-off advantage of \textsc{FlickCD} in CD tasks, we compare it against both lightweight and high-performance CD models.
+The lightweight models include the FC series (FC-EF, FC-Siam-Diff, FC-Siam-Conc) \cite{daudt2018fully}, TinyCD \cite{codegoni2023tinycd}, and USSFC-Net \cite{lei2023ultralightweight}.
+The high-performance models include RCTNet \cite{gao2024relating}, ChangeFormer \cite{bandara2022transformer}, BiFA \cite{zhang2024bifa}, and ChangeMamba \cite{chen2024changemamba}.
+Through this comparison, we aim to highlight the efficiency advantage of \textsc{FlickCD} over high-performance models, and its performance advantage over lightweight models.